Edward Dowling (priest): Alcoholics Anonymous

 During the early years of Alcoholics Anonymous, a friend of Dowling's from Chicago developed a drinking problem after losing his wife, and in 1940, Dowling took him to an AA meeting.
 There, he noticed the similarities between the program's twelve-step program and the Spiritual Exercises of Ignatius of Loyola.
 Dowling then met with AA co-founder Bill W. by arriving at his door unannounced late in the evening.
 Following this introduction, Bill and Father Dowling (or Father Ed, as he was known within the community) became close friends, and Dowling served as Bill's spiritual advisor.
 He continued directing struggling alcoholics to the organization, and by the summer of 1940, with his help, Dowling's native St. Louis had its own AA chapter.
 Dowling was not an alcoholic himself, but used the twelve-step program to get over his own problems of overeating and smoking.

 Other organizations

-Dowling was inspired by AA's twelve-step program, noting the similarity to his order's Spiritual Exercises of St. Ignatius, and formed and supported several similar programs.
-By 1944 he had founded the Cana Conferences (some sources say 1942), a marriage enrichment program for struggling Catholic couples that implements the twelve steps.
+Dowling formed and supported several similar programs.
+By 1944 he had founded the Cana Conferences (some sources say 1942), a twelve-step program for struggling Catholic couples.
 The name CANA stands for Couples Are Not Alone, and also references the biblical story of the wedding at Cana, at which Jesus turned water into wine.